UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ESP32-WROOM/ReadMe.md

 (Simply download the OLD_HARDWARE BIN file, stick it in the WROOM subfolder by the batch file, and delete the old BIN.)<br>
 * If you choose `Download USB UART` the script will open the Silicon Labs driver download.

-Current Marauder version included in the ZIP: v0.10.2.20230315 (current release as of Mar 15, 2023)
+Current Marauder version included in the ZIP: v0.10.7.20230609 (current release as of June 9, 2023)

 **Once the install has completed, [head over here](https://github.com/justcallmekoko/ESP32Marauder/wiki) to learn more about what Marauder can do!**